AI4Green/solvent_flashcards/README.md

 **Enter Possible Replacement 1** (*solvent to be used as substitute if applicable*)
 **Enter Replacement 2** (*str, solvent to be used as substitute is applicable*)
 ___

-Upon rerunning the Solvent Guide, the new solvent will be included.

 ### Removing solvents
 Solvents can be removed from the Solvent Guide by running: